HuasoFoundries/google-maps-documentation/docs/PlaceResult.md

 <tr id="PlaceResult.icon">
 <td itemprop="property"><code><a class="secret-link" href="#PlaceResult.icon"><span>icon</span></a></code></td>
 <td><div><strong>Type:</strong>&nbsp; <code>string</code></div>
-<div class="desc">URL to an image resource that can be used to represent this Place's category.</div></td>
+<div class="desc">URL to an image resource that can be used to represent this Place’s category.</div></td>
 </tr>
 <tr id="PlaceResult.international_phone_number">
 <td itemprop="property"><code><a class="secret-link" href="#PlaceResult.international_phone_number"><span>international_phone_number</span></a></code></td>
 <td><div><strong>Type:</strong>&nbsp; <code>string</code></div>
-<div class="desc">The Place's phone number in international format.
+<div class="desc">The Place’s phone number in international format.
 International format includes the country code, and is prefixed with the plus (+) sign.
 Only available with <code><a href="https://developers.google.com/maps/documentation/javascript/reference/places-service#PlacesService.getDetails">PlacesService.getDetails</a></code>.</div></td>
 </tr>
 <tr id="PlaceResult.name">
 <td itemprop="property"><code><a class="secret-link" href="#PlaceResult.name"><span>name</span></a></code></td>
 <td><div><strong>Type:</strong>&nbsp; <code>string</code></div>
-<div class="desc">The Place's name.
+<div class="desc">The Place’s name.
 Note: In the case of user entered Places, this is the raw text, as typed by the user.
 Please exercise caution when using this data, as malicious users may try to use it as a vector for code injection attacks (See <a href="http://en.wikipedia.org/wiki/Code_injection"> http://en.wikipedia.org/wiki/Code_injection</a>).</div></td>
 </tr>
 <tr id="PlaceResult.opening_hours">
 <td itemprop="property"><code><a class="secret-link" href="#PlaceResult.opening_hours"><span>opening_hours</span></a></code></td>